nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all patients/appointments : `list`

-Shows a list of all patients or appointments, depending on the parameter given.
+Shows a list of all patients and/or appointments, depending on the parameter given.

 Format:
 * `list patients`
 * `list appts`
+* `list all`

 ### Editing a patient : `edit patients`